Thoughtful Architecture

 Talking Malcolm Shabazz Harlem Plaza on the Passive House Accelerator podcast

-Malcolm Shabazz Harlem Plaza and its journey to Passive House is featured on Passive House Accelerator’s (PHA) podcast this month.
+Malcolm Shabazz Harlem Plaza and its journey to Passive House is featured on Passive House Accelerator’s (PHA) podcast.
 In the interview with PHA’s Jay Fox and Mary James, Think!
-Principal Jack Esterson and Associate Principal and Passive House lead Lisette Wong discuss the ground-breaking features of the building that will lead to Passive House accreditation and the profound community impact of creating an all-seasons home for the landmark Malcolm Shabazz Harlem Market as well as 109 deeply affordable homes.
+Principal Jack Esterson and Associate Principal and Passive House lead Lisette Wong discuss the ground-breaking features of the building that will lead to Passive House accreditation and the profound community impact of creating an all-seasons home for the landmark Malcolm Shabazz Harlem Market, as well as 123 deeply affordable homes.

 You can listen to the conversation here: